 Julie Wells trained and performed with the Australian Ballet School and Company, before moving to Sydney to teach for Lorraine Norton, one of Australia’s leading teachers and a Royal Academy of Dance Examiner.
 Julie benefited from working with this teacher whose artistic qualities, passionate love of dance and communication skills laid the foundation for the careers of several of Australia’s leading dancers, dance administrators and choreographers.

-Julie was founder and principal of her own studio, one of Sydney’s most comprehensive schools of dance, offering an extensive syllabus grounded in classical ballet and extending to many other forms of dance taught by leading specialist teachers.
-Her students, many of whom are working professionally in Australia, Europe, UK and USA, participated in the studio’s annual performances at the Sydney Opera House .
+Julie was founder and principal of her own studio, one of Sydney’s most comprehensive schools of dance, offering an extensive syllabus.
+Her students, many of whom work professionally in Australia, Europe, UK and USA, participated in the studio’s annual performances at the Sydney Opera House .